PabloJM21/sales-data-cluster-analysis/README.md

 # Time series clustering for Manufacturers’ Shipments, Inventories, and Orders

 This project consists of a clustering analysis on time series data corresponding to different manufacture categories.
-The goal is to compare different methods and find the most effective clustering technique, that attends to relevant features and performs meaningful data agrupations.
+It combines extraction, cleaning and loading of data (a ETL pipeline) with exploratory data analysis in order to group the data and gain meaningful insights.

 The data is extracted from a public API and corresponds to Manufacturers’ Shipments, Inventories, and Orders from the U.S. Census Bureau.